nxskok/pasias/docs/11-tidying-and-selecting-data.md

 (against the same team).
 This is quite common, and goes back to the far-off days when teams travelled by train: teams play several games on one visit, rather than coming back many times.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Hockey is  similar: teams go on road trips, playing several different teams  before returning home.
+\marginnote{Hockey is  similar: teams go on road trips, playing several different teams  before returning home.
 Hockey teams, though, tend to play each team  only once on a road trip: for example, a west coast team like the  Canucks might play a game in each of Toronto, Montreal, Boston and  New York on a road trip.
-Well, maybe three games in the New York  area: one each against the Rangers, Islanders and Devils.</span>
+Well, maybe three games in the New York  area: one each against the Rangers, Islanders and Devils.}
 You might have noticed something else;
 that's fine for this.
 For example,
 "each of the games lasted less than three hours",